Virtual Trading Project for Economics of Derivatives 646

 The objective of this trading assignment is to provide students an opportunity for students to trade in a controlled environment, facilitating an understanding of important trading and market concepts, including brokerage and market making operations, liquidity, depth and bid-ask spreads, trading volume, etc. Plus500 provides for Internet-based trading that all students should have access to from Europe and most of Asia, but not the U.S. Webull or eOption might work in the U.S.

-1. As soon as possible (but no later than 18 September; students might wish to consider starting earlier to give them the chance to start again if they so choose), students should initiate an options-based portfolio using the standard availability for the virtual account (e.g., EUR 40,000 in demo money provided by the Plus500 trading platform).
+1. As soon as possible (but no later than the end of Week 3 for the term; students might wish to consider starting earlier to give them the chance to start again if they so choose), students should initiate an options-based portfolio using the standard availability for the virtual account (e.g., EUR 40,000 in demo money provided by the Plus500 trading platform).
 Students should continue to actively trade their portfolios for two months (60 days).
 Students might elect to trade a little longer if they so wish, but shorter trading periods are less desirable.
-All portfolios should be options and/or futures oriented, with equities, indices commodities as underlying assets, and, of course, underlying assets can be included in said portfolios.
+All portfolios should be options and/or futures oriented, with equities, indices, interest rate products or commodities as underlying assets, and, of course, underlying assets can be included in said portfolios.
 Students electing to pursue this project should carefully maintain a detailed trading log and/or diary of their trading activity.
 This is crucial for evaluating and controlling performance, and revising trading trading strategies to improve performance.
 If you are unfamiliar with trading diaries and why they are used, there is a helpful video for this.

 I wouldn't bother with CommuniTraders membership, and don't worry about technical analysis unless this is important to your strategies.
 The video-maker might be much more detailed in his diary than you need to be for each trade, but at a minimum, trade executions, dates, times and trade rationales are important for each trade.
 A spreadsheet-based diary might serve your needs well.
 Think about the creation of this diary before you start trading and on your first trading day.
 And, don't worry about binary options unless you want to.

-For the final stage of the project, due December 17, provide a detailing (your trading log and/or diary and/or appropriate screen shots or printings of screens authenticating trades) and an evaluation of your investment performance.
+For the final stage of the project, due at the end of Week 15, provide a detailing (your trading log and/or diary and/or appropriate screen shots or printings of screens authenticating trades) and an evaluation of your investment performance.
 Most of the analytical tools that you will need for this should have been covered in any introductory finance or investments course, though, of course, more reading and training wouldn't hurt.
 A recommended sample procedure for this assignment is as follows in the next several steps.

 Things should get more serious during your second period of trading, beginning on the fourth day.
 Starting on the fourth day (again, either the beginning of or the end of the fourth calendar day following the execution of your first trade, your choice) your objectives are prioritized as follows (number 1 is most important, 4 is least important):

 1. For the second period (excludes only the first three trading days), you should execute at least 200 trades.
 Plus, your total portfolio dollar trading volume during this entire second period must exceed 15 times the amount of the portfolio's ending value on its third trading day.
-Thus, you should execute at least 200 trades with a reasonably large monetary volume during the second 60-day trading period that extends to approximately November 18.
+Thus, you should execute at least 200 trades with a reasonably large monetary volume during the second 60-day trading period that extends to the end of Week 12.

 2. Earn at least 5% over the full approximately 56-day period trading period on the portfolio over its initial value starting on the second day.